RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 > Drunkenness was once understood simply to be a sin.
 Then it became a crime.
 Then a medical problem...
 A drinking problem can, after all, lead to real harm to oneself and to others.
 The very reason recovering alcoholics embrace the identity is because they recognize alcoholism as a serious disorder.
 It might make a lot of sense to think of sexual interests like pedophilia as being akin to alcoholism.

 - Mark each statement true or false:
-- Listeners can rely on journalists at popular psychology websites to explain complex issues in psychiatry accurately.
+- Listeners can rely on journalists at popular psychology websites to explain complex issues in psychiatry accurately.# Complex issues in psychiatry are often misunderstood by people who are not experienced mental health professionals.
-- Paraphilia is a mental disorder that affects sexual arousal.
+- Paraphilia is a mental disorder that affects sexual arousal.# Paraphilia does involve sexual arousal but it is not a mental disorder.
-- Sometimes criminals tell lies.
+- Sometimes criminals tell lies.#Criminals do not always like to admit they are criminals.
-- In the US there is an official classification of mental disorders known as DSM-5.
+- In the US there is an official classification of mental disorders known as DSM-5.#DSM-5 is currently the standard classification of mental disorders in the US.
-- Members who suffer from mental disorders and have thoughts about causing harm always end up acting out their thoughts and causing real harm.
+- Members who suffer from mental disorders and have thoughts about causing harm always end up acting out their thoughts and causing real harm.# Thoughts do not necessarily lead to actions, not even the thoughts of people who have mental illnesses.
+- Members who have sexual fantasies cause harm to others, because they have a mental disorder.# Sexual fantasies, causing harm, and mental disorders are three unrelated things.
 {:.quiz}

 # Domestic abuse